IceySakura/Towards-Optimal-Evaluation-Efficiency-for-Large-Language-Models/README.md

-# Towards-Optimal-Evaluation-Efficiency-for-Large-Language-Models
+# Towards Optimal Evaluation Efficiency for Large Language Models (EMNLP2025)

-Towards Optimal Evaluation Efficiency for Large Language Models (EMNLP2025)
+This is the codebase for [Towards Optimal Evaluation Efficiency for Large Language Models (EMNLP2025)](https://aclanthology.org/2025.emnlp-main.716/)